Three-dimensional cavity-assisted spontaneous emission as a single-photon source: two cavity modes and Rabi resonance: Summary and concluding remarks

-In summary, the system featuring tunable interaction of a single emitter with two closely-spaced cavity modes represents the most natural candidate to generate genuine multipartite polarization entangled states of light.
-Quantification of the entanglement of the field modes in the exact resonance and Rabi resonance scenarios is the matter of our future investigations.
+Finally, as an outlook, the system featuring tunable interaction of a single emitter with two closely-spaced cavity modes can be used to generate genuine multipartite polarization entangled states of light.
+Quantification of the entanglement of the field modes in the exact resonance and Rabi resonance scenarios is the subject of our future investigations.